Apply Now

 • We encourage you to make applications to both institutions, since this will allow greater flexibility in identifying potential supervisors.

 • If you have already identified a potential supervisor, you may want to make contact and discuss the idea before submitting your proposal.
-(See the information about academics at the Department of Informatics at King’s and at the Department of Computing at Imperial for details about potential supervisors.)
+(See the information about academics at the Department of Informatics at King’s.)

 • In your research Proposal you must make clear the relevance of your project to the theme of Safe and Trusted Artificial Intelligence